Deadline approaches for Benny Gantz to form Israel's next government

 Netanyahu, who has dominated Israeli politics for decades, is waiting to see whether the country's attorney general will indict him on fraud and bribery charges in three corruption cases.
 He denies any wrongdoing.

-“The elephant in the room is the potential indictment of Netanyahu and the promise by Blue and White not to sit with him in case he’s indicted,” said Mekelberg.
+“The elephant in the room is the potential indictment of Netanyahu and the promise by Blue and White not to sit with him in case he’s indicted,” Mekelberg said.

 Netanyahu, dubbed "King Bibi" by many for his dominance over Israeli politics, first became prime minister in 1996 and served for three years.
 After losing the next election, he left politics, only to return in 2002 as foreign minister and then as prime minister in 2009.
 He then won subsequent elections in 2013 and 2015.